Grand Theft Auto V Review – Grand Ambitions

-Mini-games have always been indulging side content in the series.
-Many mini-games previously seen in previous Grand Theft Auto titles have been removed; however, as Rockstar promised, there are now more fully-fledged mini-games to play.
-Mini-games include a convivial 9-hole game of golf, tennis, triathlons, flight school, darts, making it rain (if you know what I mean), drinking, and much more.
-Trevor – exclusively, can go hunting in the northern woods of San Andreas.
-Franklin himself owns a Rottweiler named Chop, whom you can play and train with, via using Rockstar’s companion app iFruit instated on iOS and Android devices.
-Protagonists can perform several mini-games together through hanging out by giving each other a phone call.
-Furthermore, Dynamic encounters returning from Rockstar’s Red Dead Redemption appear in GTA V as well.
-Players can choose to completely ignore dynamic instances, or proceed to check them out.
-There are over fifty dynamic encounters, and several unravel into full on side-missions.
+Minigames have always just been sorta there in previous GTA’s.
+A lot of a old minigames, have been removed.
+Instead, Rockstar aimed to deliver more fleshed out minigames like tennis, golf, and… uh, yoga.
+Yeah, can’t really say I had fun with the yoga minigame.
+Trevor – exclusively – can go hunting in the northern woods of San Andreas.
+Franklin himself owns a Rottweiler named Chop, whom you can play and train with, using Rockstar’s companion app, iFruit.
+The trio can interact in several minigames together through a brief phone call invitation.
+Furthermore, dynamic encounters returning from Rockstar’s Red Dead Redemption appear in GTA V as well.
+Players can choose to completely ignore these instances, or check them out.
+There are over fifty dynamic encounters, and several unravel into little side missions.

-Players previously complaining on Grand Theft Auto IV’s lack of player customization can expect the opposite in the newest installment.
-There are several clothing stores, barbershops, and tattoo fronts located around the bodacious locales of Los Santos, and San Andrea’s small towns.
-Michael, Franklin, and Trevor can all be customized with a colossal quantity of clothing, haircuts, and tattoos, among other various accessories.
-Further customization can be applied on vehicles.
-You can upgrade the performance of your personal vehicle and customize it meticulously.
-In GTA V, players can spend well earned expenses on properties with advantageous revenue to garner, vehicles from the internet (or street) to customize, player customization, and many more little trinkets.
-This alleviates the futility of a huge wallet with nothing to spend on, a previous issue in Grand Theft Auto IV.
+Fans previously complaining about Grand Theft Auto IV’s lack of player customization can expect the opposite in Grand Theft Auto V. There are several clothing stores, barbershops, and tattoo fronts dotted around the map.
+Michael, Franklin, and Trevor can all be customized to their personal style, or two your own liking, with a range of clothing and accessories to choose from.
+You can also visit garage shops around the map and tune, as well as customize your personal ride.
+In GTA V, players can spend their deviously-earned cash on plenty of little trinkets.
+This alleviates the uselessness of a huge wallet with nothing to spend on, a previous complaint in Grand Theft Auto IV.
 The cellphone returns as well, but this time the player has access to an in-game camera and the holy grail of Rockstar’s satire – the internet (prepare for selfies, lots and lots of selfies).
 A real time stock market that reacts to changes in the world and crucial story missions as well is there for the player to invest in, and earn big bucks.